Matthew-Montalbano/principles_ai/README.md

 For Exporting requirement.txt: https://pythonrepo.com/repo/bndr-pipreqs-python-package-dependency-management

-To run the code please use: python server.py
+To run the code please use: flask run